Wirecloud/wirecloud/docs/source/devel.rst

 and converted into XHTML or other output formats before they are sent to the browser.

-The templates are usually found right in the templates directory but the static resources are placed into another directory inside the static one.
-This middle directory should has the same name as the theme itself.

 So, let's say your theme is called `serenity`, its directory layout should look like this: